craigmcn/craigmcn.github.io/_posts/2014/2014-04-24-jobs-careers-and-identity.md

 ---
 title: Jobs, Careers and Identity
 date: 2014-04-24T10:24:13+00:00
 excerpt: A job or career can be a defining part of us.
 We spend a third of our life asleep and almost another third at work.
-Whenever we meet new people, they often ask, "What do you do?"
+Whenever we meet new people, they often ask, “What do you do?”
 And the answer forms a significant part of their idea of us.
 layout: post
 categories:
   - Opinion